cheredia19/us-presidential-elections-facts-and-figures/README.md

 Since the first Republican nominating convention in 1856, in which ex-senator **John Charles Frémont** got the nomination, Democrats and Republicans have been pitted against each other every four years, taking center stage in every election.

-The following two line charts show the popular vote performance of Democratic and Republican candidates from that year to the last election in 2020.
+The following two line charts show the popular vote performances of Democratic and Republican candidates from that year to the last election in 2020.

 <PlotlyLineChart
   data={{